TOTAL PROPERTY MANAGEMENT, LLC

 - We have relationships with maintenance, workers, tradesmen, contractors, suppliers, and vendors.
 We guarantee to get you the best work for the best price and oversee any necessary maintenance projects.
-(No repairs are performed without the approval of the Owner.)

 - Provide owner with fully itemized monthly reports and year-end accounting statement.

 - Periodic inspections of the property, during lease, in order to ensure proper maintenance.